DarkIntaqt/malPHPhite/docs/getSummoner.md

 This functions **tries** to determine the type of the given name.
 It can differ pretty good between a summoner name and a puuid.

-Still it is recommend to "stay on the safe side of the road" and use an alias instead.
+Still it is recommended to "stay on the safe side of the road" and use an alias instead.
 ## Aliases
 ```php
 getSummonerByName($name, $beautify = false) {